Samira Tewfik: Biography

 She struggled for success in Lebanon, due to the highly popular competing acts of Fairuz, Sabah and Wadi al-Safi, but she excelled after basing herself in Jordan in the 1960s and 1970s.
 There, the Jordanian Broadcasting Authority (JBA) employed her with the request that she sing in the Jordanian dialect.
 The JBA trained her to sing in the local dialect to make her music genuinely sound Jordanian.
 Her first song played by Jordanian radio was her first hit, Maskin Ya Qalbi Yama Tlaawat.
 Samira performed her first concert at a Jordanian village called Ainata and the following day was invited to perform at an event attended by King Hussein.
 King Hussein became a fan of her East Jordanian tunes and mawawil.
 She became the representative of Jordanian music to the Arab world by singing with the dialect of Jordan.

 Samira would often perform in flamboyant, Jordanian-traditional-style dress, which gave her a "Jordanian aura".
 She became famous in Jordan for the nationalist-inspired songs Diritna al-Urduniya ("Our Jordanian Home Land") and Urdunn al-Quffiya al-Hamra ("Jordan of the Red Kuffiyah"), both songs that sought marry the concepts of the traditional Arab Jordanian culture and a Jordanian sense of nationhood.
 Her most commercially successful love song was Al Eyn Mulayitain ("Two Trips to the Water Spring"), which was about a rural girl who crosses a bridge multiple times a day ostensibly to collect water for her family, but with the actual intent of meeting a young man she is in love with.

 Samira is generally considered the first major artist to represent Jordanian music and make it popular in the Arab world.
 Nonetheless, Samira's popularity was not matched by other Jordanian singers until the early 1990s with the singer Umar al-Abdallat.

-Samira currently lives in Hazmiyeh, a town and suburb of Beirut.
-The Hazmiyeh Municipality threw her an honorary celebration on 20 July 2015.
+Samira currently lives in the UAE where she moved in 2015 at the request of members of the Abu Dhabi royal family.
+She has never married or had any children.